techidaily/site-games-able/source/_posts/does-the-nintendo-switch-oled-work-with-an-old-dock.md

  The short answer is yes!
 You can still use your Nintendo Switch OLED with your old Nintendo Switch docking station.
 It might not have the shiny new white coat of paint or a LAN port, but it will still fulfill its duties of streaming your Nintendo Switch gameplay to your TV.

- If you[compare the Nintendo Switch OLED to the original Nintendo Switch](https://www.makeuseof.com/nintendo-switch-vs-switch-oled-model/) , the former holds many advantages.
+ If you [compare the Nintendo Switch OLED to the original Nintendo Switch](https://www.makeuseof.com/nintendo-switch-vs-switch-oled-model/) , the former holds many advantages.
 In terms of shape and size, however, they are almost identical.
 At first glance, both systems look the same, but the Nintendo Switch OLED is a fraction of an inch wider than its predecessor.

  But apart from the size and obvious screen upgrade, that's more-or-less where the physical differences between the two systems end.
 Both Switch models have the same charging port, which is how the Switch connects to the dock.
 That means that your old dock will still connect to your new OLED Switch without any problems, and vice versa.